sunpochin/mpc-project-carnd/README.md

 * Timestep Length: N = 10
 * Elapsed Duration: dt = 0.1

   The prediction horizon T is the duration over which future predictions are made, which is the product of two other variables, N and dt.
-I started with N = 50 and dt = 0.1 to predict 5 seconds but it doesn't produce a good green line prediction, so I keep tuning N until it looks OK.
+I started with N = 50 and dt = 0.1 to predict 5 seconds but it doesn't produce a good green line prediction, so I keep tuning down N to 10 and the green line looks reasonable.

 ### Polynomial Fitting and MPC Preprocessing